 To use this spreadsheet as a template for your own gear list, you must make your own copy:

 - In a new tab or window, open the file Backpacking Gear List Template & Checklist.

 - If you do not have a Google account or if you prefer other software besides Google Docs, under “File” select “Download as” to generate your own Excel or CSV file.
 Otherwise,

 - Log in with your Google account, if you are not already.

 - Under “File” select “Make a copy.”
-Look in your Google Drive account to find your own copy of the file.
+Find your own copy of the file in Google Drive.